 Most takeaway coffee cups aren’t recyclable, and take 100 years to break down in landfill.
-There are a few great coffee shops in Cardiff which use biodegradable cups, but I like to go one better; I’m in love with my fully reusable, ceramic Vera Wang cup – I get a compliment every time I use it.
-The only problem is, I keep leaving it in work.
+There are a few great coffee shops in Cardiff which use biodegradable cups that can be put in the food waste bin after use, but the best option is always a reusable mug.
+I’m in love with my fully reusable, ceramic Vera Wang cup – I get a compliment every time I use it.
+The only problem is, I keep leaving it in work!
 This year, I am setting a reminder on my phone to take it home every night, and another one to pack it again the next morning so there’s never an excuse for me to grab a takeaway coffee without it!

-Seems a funny one if I am encouraging you to eat less meat doesn’t it?
 Who doesn’t love avocado on toast – and surely it’s better than a bacon butty?
 Maybe not.
-Reports are coming in that our hipster obsession with foods like avocado and quinoa is causing havoc in the countries where they’re grown, as land is being illegally cleared to keep up with western demand.
-There are lots of so-called health foods causing problems, in fact.
+Reports are starting to highlight that the western obsession with foods like avocado and quinoa is causing havoc in the countries where they’re grown, as land is being illegally cleared to keep up with increasing demand.
+There are lots of so-called “hipster” health foods causing problems.
 The answer?
 See below.

-Swap the car for a journey on foot and you’ll get healthier whilst being green – what’s not to like?
-If you can’t quite manage that, see if you can car share with a colleague or two; you can take it in turns to pack the coffees in your new reusable cups!
+Swap the car for a journey on foot and you’ll be improving your physical and mental wellbeing whilst being green – what’s not to like?
+If you can’t quite manage that, see if you can car-share with a colleague or two; you can even take it in turns to pack the coffees in your new reusable cups 🙂

 Borrowing instead of buying is also a good idea – instead of purchasing new books and movies, share with your mates.
 Power tools and other appliances are also good to share, plus you’ll cut down on the number of barely-used appliances cluttering up your closet or garage.